russ26/wikipedia-vector-search/README.md

 pip install -r requirements.txt
 ```

-2. Update the `mongo_uri` variable with your connection string.

-3. Run the script:
+2. Run the script:
 ```
 python3 main.py
 ```

-## Run the Web Application to Search for Articles
+# Run the Web Application to Search for Articles

 Switch to `webapp/` folder and run `flask_server.py`.